bibleexchange/courses/book-of-romans/802_those-in-christ-have-received-the-spirit-of-adoption.md

 #### Led into a Perfect Walk

-A church that is half in and half out is the product of the flesh and not allowing the Spirit of God to lead.
+A Believer that is half in and half out is the product of the flesh and not allowing the Spirit of God to lead.

 ##### Jehoshaphat